-The vegetation data were then transformed into spatially explicit vegetation densities.
-In achieving this, the data were first transformed into the total horizontal coverage of vegetation elements within each of the $10\times 10\,\mathrm{m}$ quadrants at different levels above the bed.
-After this, the volume of the vegetation within a water column of arbitrary depth was calculated by integrating the horizontal vegetation coverage over the depth.
+The vegetation data was then transformed into spatially explicit vegetation densities.
+In achieving this, the data was first transformed into the total horizontal coverage of vegetation elements within each of the 10 m x 10 m quadrants at different levels above the bed.
+After which, the volume of the vegetation within a water column of arbitrary depth was calculated by integrating the horizontal vegetation coverage over the depth.
 The density was then expressed as the relative vegetation volume compared to the total submerged volume.

-2.3.4 Hydrodynamic data collection
+2.62.3.4 Hydrodynamic data collection

-Eight high-quality sensors, consisting of a mixture of pressure transducers (PTs) and acoustic Doppler velocimeters (ADVs), were deployed for collecting wave data, water levels and currents along transect MB shown in Fig. 2.
-These sensors are robust, and the internal memory and battery housing facilitated autonomous data collections for periods of up to several weeks, depending on the sampling frequency and battery quality.
+Eight (8) high quality sensors, consisting of a mixture of pressure transducers (PTs) and Acoustic Doppler Velocimeters (ADVs) were deployed for collecting wave data, water levels and currents along the transect MB shown in Fig. 2.
+These sensors are robust and the internal memory and battery housing facilitated autonomous data collections for periods of up to several weeks, depending on the sampling frequency and battery quality.

-Six pressure transducers (PTs) were used to collect the water levels and wave heights.
-These were deployed at stations MB 1, MB 2, MB 4, MB 6, MB 7 and MB 8 over the 7 weeks of the field campaign.
-The setup of the wave loggers, in addition to the ADVs, is intended to capture the wave attenuation over the mudflat as well as within the fringe and the fringe potential to attenuate both the swell and infragravity waves.
+Six (6) pressure transducers (PTs) were used to collect the water levels and wave heights.
+These were deployed at stations MB 1, MB 2, MB 4, MB 6, MB 7 and MB 8 over the seven weeks of the field campaign.
+The setup of the wave loggers, in addition to the ADVs, is intended to capture the wave attenuation over the mudflat as well as within the fringe, and the fringe potential to attenuate both the swell and infragravity waves.
 As a result, the PTs were configured to record pressure data continuously at a 5 Hz sampling frequency.
-The PTs were placed at heights above the bed ranging between 5-15 cm, but most deployments tried to maintain a height of 6 cm above the bed in order to start the data collection at shallow water depths.
+The PTs were placed at heights above the bed ranging between 5 - 15 cm, but most deployments tried to maintain a height of 6 cm above the bed in order to start the data collection at shallow water depths.